taylornovara/taylornovara/README.md

 ### Hi there 👋

  I am an educator turned developer based in New Orleans, LA.
- I am passionate about connecting with people and solving complex problems with innovativesolutions.
+ I am passionate about connecting with people and solving complex problems with innovative solutions.
  As a lifelong learner, I love to work with new technologies and creative products.

  I'm currently learning Python and working to sharpen my programming skills!